African Burial Ground National Monument: Development

-After the city closed the cemetery in 1794, the area was platted for development.
+After the city closed the cemetery in 1794, the area was plotted for development.
 The grade of the land was raised with up to 25 ft of landfill at the lowest points covering the cemetery, thus preserving the burials and the original grade level.
 As urban development took place over the fill, the burial ground was largely forgotten.
 Washington Hall, a hotel and banquet hall was built on a portion of the site from 1809 to 1812.
 The first large-scale development on the land was the construction of the A.T.
 Stewart Company Store, the country's first department store; it opened in 1846 at the corner of 280 Broadway and Chambers Street, replacing Washington Hall.
 Several skeletons were unearthed during the commencement of building the store.

 The site's earliest discovery in the early 19th century seems to have aroused little interest.
 According to an article in The New York Tribune, homeowner James Gemmel, who owned a house at 290 Broadway in the early 19th century, told an unnamed daughter that when the cellar for their house was being dug many human bones were found.
 He assumed that he had discovered a potter's field.
 In 1897, when the building at 290 Broadway was demolished to make way for the R. G. Dun and Company Building (later financial firm of Dun & Bradstreet), workers in excavating found a large number of human bones.
 Some concluded at that time that these were connected to a 1741 incident in which thirteen African Americans were burned at the stake and eighteen were hanged, however others wondered whether the bones were of Dutch or Indian origin.
 Many bones were taken as souvenirs by so-called relic hunters.